 There are many classes for hotels in Thailand, from a single star to the luxurious 5 stars.
 Average hotels cost 500 to 1,500 baht per night, per room–including breakfast, for two people.
-Through booking.com, it is possible to book a 5-star hotel with a riverside view in Bangkok at only 4,000 baht per night for 2 people.
-The price is over 70% cheaper than booking at the hotel directly.
-The full price for this kind of room is normally over 15,000 baht a night.
+It is possible to book a 5-star hotel with a riverside view in Bangkok at only 4,000 baht per night for 2 people.

 The main disadvantages of sleeping at hostels are the privacy and security issues.
 You need to sleep in the same room with complete strangers who might unintentionally wake you up in the middle of the night.
 You need to wait for a shared bathroom.
 And you need to be extra careful of your belongings.
 There are also private rooms with a private bathroom available, but the price is similar to hotels.

-Even though the legal status and procedure of being an Airbnb host in Thailand is not entirely clear, there are over 40,000 Airbnb listings in Thailand and over 700,000 numbers of annual guests.
+It is legal to use Airbnb in Thailand, but you need to stay over 30 days there.
+There are over 40,000 Airbnb listings here and over 700,000 numbers of annual guests.
 But there is not a single report of anyone using Airbnb and encountering a legal issue in Thailand.

 Airbnb, who has cheaper accommodations and sometimes even better rooms and facilities, is a big competitor to hotels.
 For example, through Airbnb you can find a 400-baht-per-night room, complete with wifi, kitchen, and living room.
 For the same price, you might get only a small hotel room.